Mike Grgich: Life

 This success permitted Grgich (with business partner Austin Hills of Hills Brothers Coffee) to establish his own winery, Grgich Hills Cellar in Rutherford, California.
 The winery, which changed names to Grgich Hills Estate in 2006, owns 366 acre of vineyards and produces 70,000 cases of wine each year.
 Its very first vintage won the Great Chardonnay Showdown, with 221 competitors from countries around the world.

+Grgich turned 100 on April 1, 2023, and died in Calistoga, California, on December 13.
+His signature dark blue beret, which reflects Grgich’s European roots, is in the National Museum of American History.